HarryMumford/createMenuData/README.md

 ```
 it returns empty array when given no children
 it returns correct data structure for single parent and single child
-it does not return an entry when parent has no children
 it returns correct data structure for single parent and 2 children
 it returns correct data structure for 2 parents and 3 children
 ```